The Bible (band): Chrysalis period: "Eureka", "The Bible" and first split (1987–1990)

 On the strength of Walking the Ghost Back Home, The Bible signed to Chrysalis Records.
 "Graceland" was re-mixed for single re-release in February 1987 (though it eventually charted only slightly higher than the original release).
 Leroy Lendor had left the band at this point, and to cover for him the band brought in former Christian Death bass player Constance Redgrave to play on the remaining tracks on the "Graceland" EP and on 1987 live dates.

 By the time The Bible began recording tracks for a second album (initially self-producing with Pete Smith and Owen Morris), the band were without a bass player again.
 Neill MacColl's brother Calum – a respected multi-instrumentalist from the folk music scene – guested on bass guitar for the sessions.
 Unsatisfied with their initial work, The Bible ditched the existing new album recordings (some of which would later surface as B-sides) and opted to start again.

-At the suggestion of their management, the band recruited American country-rocker Steve Earle as their new producer, and recorded a more successful set of sessions with yet another guest bass player (this time Greg Harewood of Incognito/Mirage/Soul II Soul).
-These formed the basis for most of the second Bible album, Eureka, released in January 1988.
+At the suggestion of their management, the band recruited American country-rocker Steve Earle as their new producer, and recorded a more successful set of sessions with yet another guest bass player (this time Greg Harewood of Incognito/Soul II Soul/Mirage).
+These formed the basis for most of the second Bible album, Eureka, released in 1988.